The Online Experience

 Experience a world-class education at your fingertips.
 At Jefferson Online, our priority is providing students with an academic experience that leads to internships, jobs and meaningful career paths so our graduates can become change leaders for the roles of the 21st century.
 We are able to do this through a keen focus on active, collaborative learning that is connected to the real world and infused with the liberal arts.
 We offer a unique, interdisciplinary academic approach and a wide variety of professional undergraduate and graduate degree programs.
 And thanks to our flexible online learning environment, you can experience an education designed for you.

-Jefferson Online is part of Jefferson (Philadelphia University + Thomas Jefferson University).
-Jefferson is a comprehensive university with preeminence in transdisciplinary, experiential professional education, research, and discovery, delivering exceptional value for 21st-century students with excellence in architecture, business, design, fashion, engineering, health, medicine, science and textiles—infused with the liberal arts.
+Jefferson Online is part of Thomas Jefferson University.
+Jefferson is a distinctive university with preeminence in transdisciplinary, experiential professional education, research, and discovery.
+We deliver exceptional value for 21st-century students with excellence in areas of study that include architecture, business, design, fashion and textiles, engineering, health science and social science.

 By blending the liberal arts and sciences, professional studies, interdisciplinary learning, and collaborations in and out of the classroom, students learn to thrive in diverse and challenging environments.
 Our students are encouraged to form supportive relationships with each other as well as faculty, staff, and alumni in an academically rigorous setting that is focused on intellectual and personal growth.
 Jefferson is an experiential learning community where integrity, creativity, curiosity, ethics, responsibility, and the free exchange of ideas are valued.

 Jefferson Online is a student-centered institution that prepares graduates for successful careers in an evolving global marketplace.

 We improve lives by providing students with exceptional value in 21st-century professional education.